-So, with tea, coffee and biscuits provided, some of Noble House residents settled down to a fantastic presentation from David, outlining how the scheme would work and how we would support them throughout, even supplying devices where needed.
+So, with tea, coffee and biscuits provided, some of the Noble House residents settled down to a fantastic presentation from David, outlining how the scheme would work and how we would support them throughout, even supplying devices where needed.
 Jamie also presented a ‘Scam Survey’ quiz which everyone took part in, throwing some light on some of the nefarious ways scammers try to steal from us: various online fraud schemes, including online banking, Amazon accounts and significantly, pension scams.

-PC Mandy Gregg also told us all about the terrible case of a ‘romance scam’ she had investigated, where a woman lost her life savings and even her house to a man who was using ‘identity theft’ to pose as a lover who was in serious financial difficulties.
+PC Mandy Gregg told us all about the terrible case of a ‘romance scam’ she had investigated, where a woman lost her life savings and even her house to a man who was using ‘identity theft’ to pose as a lover who was in serious financial difficulties.
 After all this, a lively discussion ensued about the importance of being safe online and the potential threats from social engineering.

 Scammers have been known to go under a fake name and profile and convince the victim they are in a relationship.
 This is known as a romance scam and can be used to gain the victims trust to steal both money and personal information.
 Elderly people are targeted because of their isolation.